iv461/icey/icey/doc/parameters.md

 See also the [parameter structs example](../../icey_examples/src/parameters_struct.cpp).

+Whereas with other approaches, you would have to manually repeat each parameter declaration, with ICEY it is just a single call to `declare_parameter_struct`.

+ICEY uses for this static reflection -- since C++20 it became possible to use static reflection completly transparent to the user, i.e. no annotations of any kind (macros, typing out everything twice) are needed for a struct to be eligible for reflection.

 ICEY will update the parameter struct automatically when any parameter changes.

 When you start the example node and inspect it's parameters you see: